Today’s constantly connected consumers are using smartphones in-store more than ever.

 The family decides to get a new TV, and after dwelling in the electronics department for five minutes, they are asked if they need assistance.
 They respond yes, and an employee gets a television from the warehouse for them.
 Next, they swipe a tag that shows them accessories, store stock information, and related products from the same brand.
 They can easily see which mounts work for that TV, and find the appropriate cables in the next aisle.

-The app services are integrated with e-commerce and m-commerce platforms, so users can use ‘Buy Now’ buttons that simply send the product to their door.
+The app services from a company like the nyc Mobile App Agency are integrated with e-commerce and m-commerce platforms, so users can use ‘Buy Now’ buttons that simply send the product to their door.
 The family chooses not to bother squeezing the TV into their car, and instead choose to have it delivered that afternoon.

 On the way out, the app recognizes that the dwell times in the checkout areas are longer than managers would like for a good customer experience, so more cashiers are sent to the checkouts.